 If you claim housing benefit

-The government is introducing new housing benefit rules from April 2013.
+The government introduced new housing benefit rules from April 2013.
 Under the new rules, if you have more bedrooms than the government says you need and you are of working age you could lose part of your housing benefit.
 The new rules may expect two children to share a bedroom, depending upon their ages.
 It is possible that you could be affected even if you do not class yourself as having too many bedrooms for your family size.
 This means that you will have to make up the difference in the rent from your other income.